semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 ## 2.7 MaxSurge and MaxUnavailable

 Kubernetes doesn't exactly update deployments one pod at a time.
-Earlier, you learned that that deployments had "a few extra parameters": these parameters include `MaxSurge` and `MaxUnavailable`, and they indicate the pace at which the update should proceed.
+Earlier, you learned that deployments had "a few extra parameters": these parameters include `MaxSurge` and `MaxUnavailable`, and they indicate the pace at which the update should proceed.